Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 ## Purge on Transfer CFT start

-To configure the Transfer CFT start- up PURGE option, set the uconf values for:
+To configure the Transfer CFT start-up PURGE option, set the uconf values for:

 - cft.purge.enable_on_start: Defines if purge should run when starting Transfer CFT
-- cft.purge.background_on_start: Defines if purging on start- up occurs in the background
+- cft.purge.background_on_start: Defines if purging on start-up occurs in the background
 - cft.purge.quantity: Defines the number of transfers to delete in a step (only applicable for background purging)

 <span id="Windows2"></span>